-A precise definition of OSN image privacy is a prerequisite for disentangling the intrinsic intractability of OSN image privacy but is still lacking in the current literature.
-As a starting point, we propose constructing a definition and a taxonomy at the intersection of OSN privacy and visual privacy.
-OSN privacy is typically defined as the contextual integrity \cite{Nissenbaum:PCT, Guha:2008:NPO:1397735.1397747} or visibility \cite{abraham2012:csn, Liu:2010:FCP:1870096.1870102} of user data in the context of OSN sharing, regardless of the data form or inherent content.
-Visual privacy generally considers the sensitivity of visual contents depicted in multimedia data \cite{Shu:2018:CCV:3204949.3204973, Srivastava:2017:CUV:3131672.3131683, Jose:VPP, Orekondy:TVP} without a particular concern to any contextual constraints.
-As a result, we define image privacy in OSN sharing as:
+There is no an exact definition of OSN image privacy in the current literature.
+As a starting point, we consider OSN image privacy with reference to the previous definitions on OSN privacy \cite{Nissenbaum:PCT, abraham2012:csn} and visual privacy \cite{Jose:VPP}: \textit{OSN image privacy is the \textbf{sensitivity}, \textbf{visibility} and \textbf{contextual integrity} of information exposed explicitly or implicitly from an image throughout the OSN propagation lifecycle.} With this definition, we highlight three key privacy properties:

-\begin{definition}[OSN image privacy] OSN image privacy is the \textbf{sensitivity, visibility} and \textbf{contextual integrity} of information that can be exposed explicitly or implicitly from the image data throughout the whole OSN propagation process. \end{definition}
+\begin{itemize} \item \textbf{Sensitivity} defines what type of information associated with the image is sensitive in the sharing process. \item \textbf{Visibility} measures to what degree the sensitive information can be accessed by a specific recipient. \item \textbf{Contextual integrity} indicates the completeness of the information in the dynamic OSN image sharing context, which is governed by particular social norms. \end{itemize}

-According to current literature, OSN image privacy can be categorized into the following types, as shown in Figure \ref{taxonomy}.
+OSN image privacy can be categorized into three types shown in Figure \ref{taxonomy}.

-\begin{itemize} \item \textbf{Observable privacy} refers to the sensitive content which can be viewed directly from the image, such as faces, car licenses and location signs.
-It is the most common type of privacy regarding OSN image sharing, given the original intention of OSN image sharing is mainly to convey visual content to others for viewing.
-In terms of semantic understanding, observable privacy can be further divided into multiple levels from low to high (e.g. pixel level, object level and scene level).
-Observable privacy is the most vulnerable since sensitive visual content is immediately available once images are accessed maliciously.
-Moreover, the risks are dramatically amplified by the cutting-edge recognition algorithms that can facilitate image understanding at a very high-level \cite{ImageUnderstanding1, ImageUnderstanding3, ImageUnderstanding4}.
+\textbf{Observable privacy} refers to sensitive content that can be viewed directly in the image, such as faces, car licenses and location signs.
+This is the most common type of OSN image privacy, given the main purpose of online image sharing is to convey visual content to others for enjoyment.
+Observable privacy can be interpreted at different semantic levels, from lower ones such as pixel- and object-level, to higher ones like scene-level.
+It is the most vulnerable since the sensitive visual content is immediately exposed once images are accessed maliciously.